Skip to main content

 Pennsylvania’s Medical Marijuana Act

 Pennsylvania’s Medical Marijuana Act went into effect on May 17, 2016.
 However, marijuana in any form remains a prohibited controlled substance under federal law, and therefore the possession, cultivation, and use by individuals remain illegal under federal law.
 The Pennsylvania Medical Marijuana Act conflicts with federal criminal laws governing controlled substances, as well as federal laws requiring institutions receiving federal funds, by grant or contract, to maintain drug-free campuses and workplaces.
 Penn State receives federal funding that would be in jeopardy if those federal laws did not take precedence over state law.
-Therefore, the use and/or possession by individuals of marijuana in any form and for any purpose continues to violate applicable University policies, and any student or employee who violates such policies will be subject to disciplinary sanctions.
+The use, possession, and distribution by individuals of cannabis continues to violate applicable University policies.
+This includes medicinal marijuana (or medicinal cannabis) and synthetically-derived cannabis products such as Delta-8 and Delta-10.
+FDA-approved drugs (e.g., Marinol®, Syndros®, and Epidolex®) are permitted with a valid prescription.
+Any student or employee who violates such policies may be subject to disciplinary action.

 • Penn State Values